usask-arg/sasktran/pysasktran/docs/source/index.rst

 Contact
 -------
-Inquiries and bug reports can be sent to Daniel Zawada (daniel.zawada@usask.ca).
+Inquiries and bug reports can be posted at https://github.com/usask-arg/sasktran.

 .. toctree::